matanui159/ReplaySorcery/README.md

 I got tired waiting for someone else to do it.

+## What is wrong with OBS?
+Alot of people online suggest using OBS's replay buffer feature.
+However this requires opening OBS and start recording.
+I do not know when something will happen that I want to share.
+Might not even happen while playing a game.
+I just want something in the background (like a `systemd` service) so that whenever something happens I can record it.

 # Current Features
 - Supported encoding backends:
   - NVENC (nVidia only, untested)